Business Immigration

 • Be a registered Spanish entity.

-With 2025 reforms, Spain has simplified requirements, opening new opportunities for blue-collar professionals with at least 2 years of experience and helping employers fill urgent skill gaps efficiently.
+With 2026 reforms, Spain has further simplified requirements, including reduced administrative fees and a centralized digital platform, opening new opportunities for blue-collar professionals with at least 2 years of experience and helping employers fill urgent skill gaps efficiently.
+Expanded quotas (up to 164,850 overall, with 88,000 for seasonal work) support higher-volume hiring in shortage areas.

 Step-by-Step Process for Employers Sponsoring Blue-Collar Work Visas